-Introduction to Field Marine Science: Subtropical Environments
+Introduction to Field Marine Science: Subtropical Environments 4 credits

 In this two-week field course, students will explore various topics in marine science through practical, hands-on, inquiry-based exercises and activities.
 The course will focus on the biological, geological, chemical, and physical processes that influence diverse marine flora and fauna found in subtropical environments, emphasizing shallow subtidal and intertidal environments such as coral reefs, sandy beaches, turtle grass beds, rocky intertidal pools, and mangrove swamps.
 Examples of topics include the diversity, abundance, size, zonation, and morphological adaptations of marine organisms; the composition and texture of sediments; and the physical processes and chemical properties of water.
 These topics will be examined using field team exercises, a group mapping project, and individual research projects.
 Activities will help students develop their skills in research, use of field and laboratory equipment, computer analysis of data, and scientific writing.
 The course is taught at an appropriate marine field station located in a subtropical environment.
-Prerequisite: BIO-115 or permission of instructor.
-Summer Session I or II.
+Prerequisite: BIO-115 or BIO-116 and permission of instructor.
+Field portion of course is completed during the summer.
+Additional travel costs vary, depending on location.

-MAR-228 Introduction to Field Marine Science: Boreal Environments
+MAR-228 Introduction to Field Marine Science: Boreal Environments 4 credits

 In this two-week field course, students will explore various topics in marine science through practical, hands-on, inquiry-based exercises and activities.
 The course will focus on the biological, geological, chemical, and physical processes that influence diverse marine flora and fauna found in boreal environments, emphasizing the rocky shallow subtidal and intertidal environments.
 Examples of topics include diversity, abundance, size, zonation, and morphological adaptations of marine organisms; day-night fluctuations in tide pool chemistry; plankton dynamics; predator-prey relationships; the physical processes and chemical properties of water; and comparisons of wave-exposed and wave-protected sides of a shoreline.
 These topics will be examined using field team exercises, a group mapping project, and individual research projects.
 Activities will help students develop their skills in research, use of field and laboratory equipment, computer analysis of data, and scientific writing.
 The course is taught at an appropriate marine field station located in a boreal environment.
-Prerequisite: BIO-115 or permission of instructor.
-Summer Session I or II.
+Prerequisite: BIO-115 or BIO-116 and permission of instructor.
+Field portion of course is completed during the summer.
+Additional travel costs vary, depending on location.

-Introduction to Field Marine Science: Tropical Environments
+MAR-229 Introduction to Field Marine Science: Tropical Environments 4 credits

 In this two-week field course, students will explore various topics in marine science through practical, hands-on, inquiry-based exercises and activities.
 The course will focus on the biological, geological, chemical, and physical processes that influence diverse marine flora and fauna found in tropical environments, emphasizing the shallow subtidal and intertidal environments, such as coral reefs, sandy beaches, turtle grass beds, rocky intertidal pools, and mangrove swamps.
 Examples of topics include diversity, abundance, size, zonation, and morphological adaptations of marine organisms; the composition and texture of sediments; and the physical processes and chemical properties of water.
 These topics will be examined using field team exercises, a group mapping project, and individual research projects.
 Activities will help students develop their skills in research, use of field and laboratory equipment, computer analysis of data, and scientific writing.
 The course is taught at an appropriate marine field station located in a tropical environment.
-Prerequisite: BIO-115 or permission of instructor.
-Summer Session I or II.
+Prerequisite: BIO-115 or BIO-116 and permission of instructor.
+Field portion of course is completed during the summer.
+Additional travel costs vary, depending on location.

-MAR-325 Marine Vertebrates: Fish to Mammals 4 credits
+Marine Vertebrates: Fish to Mammals 4 credits